 “Hujj, hujj, hajrá!
 At it, At it!”

-The Janissaries were elite infantrymen with a reputation to stand firm against every storm that attempted to break them.
+The Janissaries were elite infantrymen with a reputation for standing firm against every storm that attempted to break them.
 They despised death and never stepped back in retreat whatever fell on them.
 More were joining them from behind who had finished the looting and killing at the sound of a bugle.
 After the first clash, Balassa reined in and bellowed:

 “Back to the gate and line up again!
 Wait for my sign before the new attack!”